plurima-io/plurima/README.md

 and scenario details.
 These figures are from one local run and are not a general performance guarantee.

-The benchmark implementation is included in this repository.
-Run it against a local Kafka broker with:
+From a source checkout, run the benchmark against a local Kafka broker with:

 ```bash
 ./gradlew benchmark